auxsophia/auxsophia.github.io/_pages/philosophy/microPhilosophyReview.md

 permalink: /micro-philosophy-review/
 ---

-Dr. Paul Musso of Rutgers university developed the concept of a micro-philosophy, the minimum number of questions a person should answer to have their own philosophy to live by.
+Dr. Paul Musso of Rutgers University developed the concept of a micro-philosophy, the minimum number of questions a person should answer to have their own philosophy to live by.
 He identifies three main pillars:

 - World beliefs: What the world is like and how you relate to it.
 - Values: Which things are valuable in the world.